 ARTICLE 6 | PAYMENT

-6.1 GOODS: If this PO is for the provision of goods, following acceptance of a proper invoice (e.g., one submitted pursuant to a valid PO) Stanford shall transmit payment to Contractor within the time period selected by Contractor within Stanford’s secure Supplier and Payee Registry site.
+6.1 GOODS: If this PO is for the provision of goods, following acceptance of an undisputed invoice, Stanford shall transmit payment to Contractor within thirty (30) days.

 6.2 SERVICES: If this PO is for the provision of services, Contractor shall submit invoices for services, reimbursable expenses and additional services not more often than once per month to the person and/or office specified in the PO.
 If Contractor's Fee is stated as an hourly rate, supporting data to be attached to the invoice shall include payroll data identifying each individual, the position, grade or title, number of hours worked, applicable hourly rate and dates worked.
-Invoices for reimbursable expenses shall be supported by receipts for material, equipment, and rental or other services or charges as appropriate to this PO.
+Invoices for reimbursable expenses shall be supported by receipts.
 Each invoice shall contain a summary of the total amount of previous invoices, this invoice amount, and the unbilled balance of this PO and its approved Change Orders.
 If the Contractor believes that any amount included in a current invoice is outside the scope of this PO, Contractor shall identify the amount and the nature of the work.
 In addition, the Contractor shall, on a monthly basis, review its progress on the project.
 If the Contractor, having performed said review, has reason to anticipate a need for additional funding, it shall indicate, on an invoice attachment, the reasons for the anticipated funding increase, its best estimate of the total additional costs and the time impact, if any, on the project completion schedule.
 Any failure by the Contractor to comply with this section shall be cause for Stanford to refuse compensation.
-Upon submission by Contractor of a valid and fully-supported invoice, for Contractor's Services, and approved by Stanford, Stanford shall transmit payment to Contractor within the time period selected by Contractor within Stanford’s secure Supplier and Payee Registry site.
+Following acceptance of an undisputed invoice, Stanford shall transmit payment to Contractor within thirty (30) days.
 Invoices for Contractor's Services are to be made out to Stanford University and submitted for approval, to the address stated on the face of this PO.
 The PO Number shall be referenced on each invoice.

 ARTICLE 7 |TIME IS OF THE ESSENCE AND USAGE OF TRADE